 Disruption of cellular membranes leads to shifts in ions across neuronal cell membranes that affect neuronal transmission.
 At the time of injury, neurons depolarize, leading to a release of potassium and the influx of sodium and calcium.
 This then leads to a widespread release of glutamate, altering the surrounding biochemistry in the vicinity of the neurons and potentially affecting signal transmission.
 This phenomenon is what can cause bouts of unconsciousness during a concussive episode.

 An initial decrease in blood flow following the trauma also worsens the metabolic functionality of brain cells.
 As a result, when the disruption of the ionic balance and normal metabolism of the brain requires energy to establish homeostasis, there is not enough of it because of decreased blood flow in the area and mitochondrial dysfunction (the powerhouse of the cell).
-This results in a mismatch of energy supply and demand, and it is also why repetitive injury makes neurons more sensitive and susceptible to any kind of subsequent trauma.
+This results in a mismatch between energy supply and demand, and it is also why repetitive injury makes neurons more sensitive and susceptible to any kind of subsequent trauma.
 A second injury sustained before the brain has fully recovered results in more significant cognitive decline, and a greater chance of unconsciousness.